Oysterdale/oysterdale-site/content/index.md

 *Every record is a pearl*

-We’re an independent label releasing soulful House, Disco, and Electronic music — carefully crafted and digitally distributed to the world from Oslo, Norway.
+We’re an independent label releasing Soulful House, Disco, and Electronic music — carefully crafted and digitally distributed to the world from Oslo, Norway.

 Driven by groove, guided by feeling.